nmoinvaz/proxyres/doc/README.md

 ## Using with curl

-Since `proxy_resolver` can return multiple proxies, each proxy in the list must be attempted.
-A direct connection should only be attempted if `direct://` was returned.
+See [curl_proxyres](../test/curl_proxyres.c) source for a full example on using with curl.

+### HTTPS proxy support

-It is also import to check curl's feature list to ensure that HTTPS proxies are supported.
+It is important to check curl's feature list to ensure that HTTPS proxies are supported.
 It is possible to build `curl` without HTTPS proxy support on some platforms.
-On such platforms it may be preferrible to change the proxy URL from HTTPS to HTTP:
+When an HTTPS proxy is encountered, it may be preferrible to change the proxy URL from HTTPS to HTTP:
 ```c
 static curl_version_info_data *version_info = curl_version_info(CURLVERSION_NOW);
 // curl is not built with HTTPS proxy support so just use HTTP proxy